IETF-Hackathon/mDNSResponder/README.md

 If your Discovery Proxy device has a DNS hostname, replace “discoveryproxy.home.arpa” with that DNS hostname.
+This is not necessary when running on the OpenWrt router, because the router automatically configures its hostname as "ns.service.home.arpa."

 Replace “203.0.113.123” with the actual IP address of your Discovery Proxy device.